Punktum-dk/epp-service-specification/README.md

 Please note that when you first start to use the EPP sandbox environment, the access credentials are matching your production credentials.
 If these do not work as expected (e.g. error `2200`). please contact: DK Hostmaster to get the credentials synchronized.

-For more information on the consolidated sandbox environment please see [the specification](https://github.com/DK-Hostmaster/sandbox-environment-specification).
+For more information on the consolidated sandbox environment please see [the specification][DKHMSANDBOX].

 <a id="implementation-requirements"></a>
 ## Implementation Requirements